AleksandrBraun/Smart-UPS-SNMP-Card/Docs/en/Interface.md

      - Local WiFi connection (DHCP / Static IP / Port selection)
      - Connection to MQTT broker (control/management)
      - Integration into Home Assistant (HASS Discovery)
-       * Notification of new firmware and update from Home Assistant interface
+       * New firmware notification and update from Home Assistant interface
      - Execute commands on a remote server via SSH (login / password)
      - Setting the cooling fan speed depending on the temperature of the internal MOSFET of the inverter. (requires minimal intervention in connecting the cooler to the UPS)
      - Setting up UPS polling intervals to get the required response time